September 6-8, 2019

 Saturday – Claimed

 After breakfast, we’ll gather in Convocation Hall for our first keynote.
-We will then have extending time with our chatter groups to get to know one another better and talk about what we heard in Keynote.
+We will then have extended time with our chatter groups to get to know one another better and talk about what we heard in Keynote.
 We’ll move into our workshop session where folks will have the chance to experience the theme in a variety of ways: pottery, bible study, crafts, and more!

-After lunch, we will experience Keynote in a move active way, followed by time with our chatter groups to talk about what we heard.
+After lunch, we will experience Keynote in a more active way, followed by time with our chatter groups to talk about what we heard.
 All will enjoy free time in the afternoon.
 Participants will have the chance to hike, rock hop, go into Black Mountain for shopping, take a swing at the Black Mountain Golf course or enjoy an afternoon of rest.